• Skip to primary navigation

 The filling was enough for 32-35 rolls.
 You might have a bit more or less depending on the size of your leaves and how large you make the rolls.

 I soak the rice in boiling water before using it.
-This makes sure that the rice is properly cooked inside the rolls, there's nothing worse in this case than biting on a roll full with grainy rice, the rice in the rolls should be really soft.
+This makes sure that the rice is properly cooked inside the rolls; there's nothing worse in this case than biting on a roll full of grainy rice; the rice in the rolls should be really soft.

 How to serve?